 Adjust the quantity, if necessary, create a customer account and submit your order.
-PROTIQ will manufacture your component within the desired production time and ship it to the address you specify.
+Your component will be manufactured within the desired production time and shipped it to the address you specify.
 You pay conveniently by invoice after receiving your delivery.

 Your Advantages at STAUFF

 You are welcome to take advantage of a free individual consultation with a STAUFF product specialist in advance and have your component checked for suitability for your specific application and optimised, if required.
 As a market-leading manufacturer of fastening elements for pipes, tubes, hoses, cables and other components, STAUFF is also happy to support you in transferring your prototype to large-batch production.

 In accordance with STAUFF components, which are usually manufactured in large batches using injection moulding, the polyamidic plastic PA12 is used as standard in the additive manufacturing of fastening elements for pipes, tubes, hoses, cables and other components, which is processed by PROTIQ using the SLS process (selective laser sintering).